sabahzero/Nobile-HerndayLabs_BioinformaticsWorkshop_Feb19-2019/README.md

 We will primarily be working with RNA-Seq Data </br>

-### 10:30 - 11:00 AM Overview of the MERCED cluster, how to use it through command line, why and general Q&A </br>
+### Overview of the MERCED cluster, how to use it through command line, why and general Q&A </br>
 </br>